Optimizing the health of unborn children is my passion.

 I encourage you, as an individual looking to optimize your health and possibly your future child’s, to inform your physician, friends and loved ones about the dangers of folic acid – and the benefits of reduced folate such as methylfolate.

-After all, my passion is to reduce the incidence of disease of unborn children – and I will do this one physician and one person at a time.
+I believe that it is possible to reduce the incidence of disease of unborn children – and I will do this one physician and one person at a time.

 PS – Throw away your folic acid enriched foods and supplements.
 Today.
 That is your way to celebrate Folic Acid Awareness Week 2014.
 Spread the word.